-The goals in this plan update are similar to the goals listed in the 2013 plan.
+The goals and objectives in this plan reflect the overarching priorities identified by the communities and are are similar to the goals listed in the 2013 plan.
 They have been expanded to include public services, public infrastructure, economic impacts, civic resources, and cultural resources as priorities in addition to reducing loss of life, injury, property damage, and preservation of natural resources.
 The mitigation actions the County and participating jurisdictions have selected are designed to address specific hazard-related issues in support of achieving the desired goals and objectives.